Bbold72/TIS-FA22-SmartMOOCs/README.md

 ## Running Project
-I developed the project using [https://learn.microsoft.com/en-us/windows/wsl/install](Windows Subsystem for Linux) on Ubuntu 20.04.
+I developed the project using [Windows Subsystem for Linux](https://learn.microsoft.com/en-us/windows/wsl/install) on Ubuntu 20.04.
 Any Unix based OS should not have an issue running project.
 Windows should be fine too but it may be difficult to use the Makefile, however, there are instructions to run each script individually if necessary.

 Run the Jupyter notebook `./notebooks/demo.ipynb` to replicate key results of project for one sample lesson, "Week 4 Lesson 1: Probabilistic Retrieval Model: Basic Idea"